pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 - Providing security training and education to developers to empower them to make informed decisions
 - Establishing communication channels and feedback loops between teams

-By breaking down silos and fostering communication and a shared understanding of all the required best practices for a robust, secure, and scalable platform, organizations can support the needs of multiple users, from developers to platform engineers, infrastructure architects, and security professionals.

 {{% notes type="tip" %}}
 As Kief Morris, Global Head of Infrastructure Engineering at [ThoughtWorks](https://www.thoughtworks.com/en-us), explains:

-"*There is a new way of thinking trying to avoid that "build it, and they will come mentality," which leads to building it and nobody using it.
+"*There is a new way of thinking that is trying to avoid that "build it, and they will come mentality," which leads to building it and nobody using it.
 One of the trends we are seeing is product thinking [...]—using techniques like creating user personas of different types of users in the organization, conducting research to understand their needs, and talking with them.*"
 {{% /notes %}}

+Breaking silos and fostering communication helps organizations build secure, scalable platforms that support the needs of developers, platform engineers, architects, and security teams.

 ## Challenges of Integrating Security in Platform Engineering